mmilanovic4/express-boilerplate/README.md

 ```

 Now `stats.json` file is generated in your project's root directory and you can open it with [webpack analyse](https://github.com/webpack/analyse) or some [other build analysis tool](https://survivejs.com/webpack/optimizing/build-analysis/).

+## Work in progress

+See [issues](https://github.com/mmilanovic4/express-boilerplate/issues) for to-do list.